gurrenm3/BTD-Mod-Helper/Documentation/BTD_Mod_Helper.Extensions.TowerModelExt.md

 ## TowerModelExt.GetAttackModel(this TowerModel, int) Method

-(Cross-Game compatible) Return one of the AttackModels from this TowerModel.
+Return one of the AttackModels from this TowerModel.
 By default will give the first AttackModel

 ```csharp
 public static Assets.Scripts.Models.Towers.Behaviors.Attack.AttackModel GetAttackModel(this Assets.Scripts.Models.Towers.TowerModel towerModel, int index);